haoyung/haoyung.github.io/_posts/en/2024-03-23-Revisiting–Achieving High Extraction with Low Agitation.md

 ### Discussion with SEY

-I learned that SEY was also experimenting with the Pulsar, so I reached out to Lance for their insights.
+I learned that SEY was also experimenting with the Pulsar, so I reached out to them for their insights.

-Lance shared my concerns.
-He believed the greatest challenge was "how to achieve the highest extraction rate with minimal agitation," echoing the focus of my [previous article]({%- post_url en/2023-11-01-Achieving High Extraction with Low Agitation %}).
+They shared my concerns, and believed the greatest challenge was "how to achieve high extraction with minimal agitation," echoing the focus of my [previous article]({%- post_url en/2023-11-01-Achieving High Extraction with Low Agitation %}).
 After numerous discussions, revisions, and over 50 of my own experiments, I settled on this recipe.

 ### Recipe Introduction